 The cost of keeping even a small yacht in a marina has become prohibitively expensive and going for a summer evening sail on a whim can be quite a task.
 A small boat is handy enough to be able to take the opportunity of enjoying that, spur of the moment, sail.

 When the desire is to visit some distant location, without the time and uncertainty of a long passage sail, a smaller boat can be hitched to your car and easily taken wherever you wish.
 You could even rig a tent, using the yard as the ridge pole, for camping and going on mini expeditions.

-This collection of designs are rooted in the spirit of tradition, inspired by working boats of the past, producing beautiful, practical boats that are fun to sail and stand out from the crowd.
+This collection of designs are rooted in the spirit of tradition, inspired, many by working boats of the past, producing beautiful, practical boats that are fun to sail and stand out from the crowd.

-To provide flexibility for sailing crewed, single handed or, when encountering higher wind conditions, many of these designs have the facility to be 'cat' rigged with just a single mainsail and the mast stepped far forward.
+To provide flexibility for sailing crewed, single handed or, when encountering higher wind conditions, these sail plans have the facility to be 'cat' rigged with just a single mainsail and the mast stepped far forward.
 Changing from one configuration the other is swift and easy.

 The traditional lugsail, with well cut sails, is powerful and efficient, yet simple to rig and de-rig, getting your boat from trailer to being under way quickly and easily so that you can make the most of your sailing time.